Biomechanics, Functional Movement, and Yoga

 sustainable community.
 Come.

-Visit for a weekend, a week, or your winter holidays to have time practicing with me, and time on your own.
+Visit for a weekend, a week, or your holidays to have time practicing with me, and time on your own.
 Time with the mountains.
 The rain forest.
 The sea.

 THE SISTER SCIENCE OF YOGA